TikhonJelvis/website/drafts/Structure-your-Errors/index.md

   3. In new modules, define module-specific `Error` types and `throw` functions.
   4. Add typeclasses for each operation you want to perform on your structured errors.
   5. Define a `CatchableError` class using `Typeable` so that you can extract errors of specific types at runtime.

+I could imagine variations on this design: for example, we could make `SomeError` our central error type and not have any other constructors in `Error` at all.
+We could also start building more complex hierarchies of errors.
+This is not meant to be a prescriptive guide to error handling in Haskell; it's a reflection of how my code in particular evolved over time, and the core ideas that helped it work relatively well.

-I did not actually start writing my code with this approach in mind.
-A single centralized `Error` type served me perfectly well for a long time, and the final pattern evolved after a number of iterations.
-Getting all the pieces into place required some setup and complexity and I'm not sure this is the "best" design for extensible errors in Haskell, but I've had a great experience using this pattern so far and will use a similar pattern on future projects.
+I did not start my project with this pattern in mind.
+A single centralized `Error` type served me perfectly well for a long time, and the other details evolved through a number of iterations.
+Getting all the pieces into place required some setup and complexity and I'm not sure this is the "best" design for extensible errors, but I've had a great experience using this pattern so far and will use a similar pattern on future projects.

 [^simon-marlow-paper]: The design of `Control.Exception` goes back to a paper by Simon Marlow published in *Haskell '06*: [*An Extensible Dynamically-Typed Hierarchy of Exceptions*][haskell-06]